kalibera/rchk/doc/SINGULARITY.md

 directory determined by the `PKG_ROOT` shell variable.
 If that variable is not set then the current working directory is used for output.
 Output are placed in ${PKG_ROOT}/build and ${PKG_ROOT}/lib directories, which are created if they do not exist.

+Depending on the configuration of Singularity, it may not be possible to save the outputs in the current directory for security reasons (it worked for me with the default configuration on Ubuntu 18.04 but not Debian 9.7;
+setting PKG_ROOT=/tmp worked in both cases).

 The container uses the http://cran.ma.imperial.ac.uk repository for network-installed packages.

 Generic container invocation is:
 ```